spacetelescope/webbpsf/docs/jwst.rst

 (See JWST-RPT-029985 by Randal Telfer).
 Overall, the measurements are consistent with predictions from the nominal optical model.
 The departure of the data from the model curve has been determined to be from residual power in individual filters.
+In particular, the F323N filter has a significant extra defocus; WebbPSF includes this measured defocus if the selected filter is F323N.

 All SI WFE maps were derived from measurements with the F212N and F323N filters.
 WebbPSF utilizes polynomial fits to the nominal focus model to derive focus offset values relative to these narrowband filters for a given wavelength.
-The derived delta focus is then translated to a Zernike focus image, which then get applied to the instrument OPD map.
+The derived delta focus is then translated to a Zernike focus image, which is subsequently applied to the instrument OPD map.